-Upon successful completion of academic coursework, each student is expected to successfully complete 16 weeks of fieldwork.
+Upon successful completion of academic coursework, each student is expected to successfully complete 16 weeks of fulltime fieldwork.
 In order to successfully complete fieldwork, the student must have a passing score according to AOTA Guidelines for Performance, Judgment, and Attitude.
 Scores are determined through evaluation by the AOTA Fieldwork Performance Evaluation for the Occupational Therapy Assistant Student (FWPE).
 A student is considered passing with all items scores to receive a "pass", a sum score of 91 or above, and a score of 3 or higher on items #1, #2, and #3 on the FWPE.
 Failure to meet these requirements results in failure of their Level II Fieldwork.

 Students are enrolled in fieldwork for credit.
-In order for students to complete the requirements for a grade, their fieldwork educators must ensure that both the FWPE and the AOTA Student Evaluation of Fieldwork Experience (SEFWE) are sent to the Casper College Occupational Therapy Assistant Program AFWC, who are then authorized to send the grade report to the Registrar's Office to be recorded on the student's transcript.
+In order for students to complete the requirements for a grade, the fieldwork educators and students must ensure that both the FWPE and the AOTA Student Evaluation of Fieldwork Experience (SEFWE) and the AOTA Student Evaluation of the Fieldwork Educator are sent to the Casper College Occupational Therapy Assistant Program AFWC, who is then authorized to send the grade report to the Registrar's Office to be recorded on the student's transcript.
 Grades for fieldwork are "Satisfactory"/ "Unsatisfactory".